Cut on leg

 The presentation of a skin laceration varies depending on the severity and depth of the wound:

-• Bleeding: Lacerations may cause varying degrees of bleeding, from minor oozing in superficial cuts to more significant bleeding in deeper lacerations that involve blood vessels.
+• Bleeding: Varies from minor oozing in superficial cuts to significant bleeding in deeper lacerations involving arteries or veins.

-• Wound Edges: The wound edges may be clean and smooth or irregular and jagged, depending on the mechanism of injury.
+• Wound Edges: May be clean and smooth or irregular and jagged, indicating the mechanism of injury.

-• Exposed Structures: In deeper lacerations, underlying tissues such as fat, muscle, tendons, or bone may be visible.
+• Exposed Structures: Deeper lacerations may reveal underlying tissues such as fat, muscle, tendons, or bone.

-• Contamination: The presence of dirt, debris, or foreign bodies in the wound increases the risk of infection.
+• Contamination: Presence of dirt, debris, or foreign bodies increases infection risk.

 Diagnosis